ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-2.md

 investor, there is no credit risk or credit loss as a result of mortgage defaults.

-The defaults would be neither good news nor bad news (we would be indifferent), as the cash flows do not change: We assume that agency MBS investors receive all the scheduled principal and interest payments.

-If instead we assume that we receive the principal payments immediately upon default, this would be good news.
+If we assume that we receive the principal payments immediately upon default, this would be good news.
 This is because the agency MBS is trading at a discount (below par) and we are receiving the full (par) amount, which increases our NPV.
 It is especially good news because we can now reinvest our returned capital at a higher interest rate.

 As investors, the cost of credit risk is included in the guarantee fee: Our cash flows are insured against default.